ccbogel/QualCoder/README.md

 sudo apt-get install python3-lxml

+sudo apt-get install python3-pil

 Windows:

-pip install pyqt5
+python -m pip install pyqt5

-pip install lxml
+python -m pip install lxml
+python -m pip install Pillow

 If you are using Windows you can create a shortcut to the QualCoder.py file to start QualCoder.